csgohacks/master-guide/introduction/terminology-of-csgo-cheating.md

  * ASUS Walls

 ## Cheating styles
 * Closet - Cheaters who tries to hide up their cheat to a maxiumum level in order not to get a higher chance being noticable from anti-cheat software or other people.
-Mostly they will only turn on a few features inside the cheat.
+Mostly they will only turn on a few features inside the cheat, such as only toggle up a little bit of aim-assist, or a high smooth value of legit aimbot, sometimes they will also toggle up airstrafe and auto bunnyhop.

-* Legit - Cheaters who tries to play like a normal player.
-However the difference with closet cheaters are they will turn on more features compared to closet cheaters.
+* Legit - Which is similar to a closet cheater, who tries to play like a normal player.
+However the difference with closet cheaters are they will turn on more features compared to closet cheaters, such as ESP.

 * Blatant - Cheaters who turns on features that other plyers will notice that the cheater is cheating such as triggerbot, esp, or somtimes rage aimbot. mostly they will receive a higher chance of getting banned.